All you need to know about 12 vs. 24 Volt LED strips | Wired4Signs USA

 Q: 12V vs. 24V LED tape light – Which is better?

 A: You should now have a good understanding of the benefits and drawbacks of 12V vs. 24V LED strip lights.
 If the cut length isn't a concern, 24V strips are ideal because you can spread them further.
-If your project requires shorter cutting increments due to spatial issues, 12V strip should be your go-to option.
+If your project requires shorter cutting increments due to spatial issues, a 12V strip should be your go-to option.

 Q: Are all LED lights low voltage?